MOTUN-E/DSA-DATA-ANALYSIS-CAPSTONE-PROJECT/DSA Palmora Group HR Case Study Analysis/README.md

 ## Pointer 4
 ### Minimum Salary Requirement Analysis

-QA: A recent regulation was adopted which requires manufacturing companies to pay employees a minimum of $90,000
+**Q4**: A recent regulation was adopted which requires manufacturing companies to pay employees a minimum of $90,000
 - Does Palmoria meet this requirement?
 - Show the pay distribution of employees grouped by a band of $10,000.
 - How many employees fall into a band of $10,000 – $20,000, $20,000 – $30,000, etc.?